north2016/T-MVP/readme.md

             app:itemType="@layout/list_item_user"
             app:layout_behavior="@string/appbar_scrolling_view_behavior" />
 ```
+ no Adapter,no ViewHolder,no onRefreshListener，on onLoadMoreListener

  maybe u will like it.

 ===============Gorgeous dividing line===================